lucpizz/Employee-Tracker/README.md

-# A work in progress
+## A work in progress

 ---

-# Employee-Tracker
+# Employee-Tracker-Application